ivopetkov/html5-dom-document-php/docs/markdown/ivopetkov.html5domdocument.savehtml.method.md

 # IvoPetkov\HTML5DOMDocument::saveHTML

-Dumps the internal document into a string using HTML formatting
+Dumps the internal document into a string using HTML formatting.

 ```php
 public string saveHTML ( [ DOMNode $node ] )